enketo/blog/_posts/2015-05-19-install-enketo.md

 When you buy a new computer you could just move your public and private key pair.

-If multiple people/computers have (root) access to the server it is helpful to get the public key from all of them before you create your server, though you also add them to your server later using a different method.
+If multiple people/computers have (root) access to the server it is helpful to get the public key from all of them before you create your server, though you can also add them to your server later using a different method.

 #### Create a Droplet

 Click the [Create Droplet](https://cloud.digitalocean.com/droplets/new?refcode=9e43ccb8961a) button at the top of the screen to create your server.

-1. Give it a meaningful hostname, e.g. "enketo-production"
+1. Give it a meaningful hostname, e.g. _enketo-production_
 2. Select a size.
 The $10/month option is fine to start with, but when traffic becomes meaningful you'll probably quickly want to upgrade to the $20/month a plan because it has 2 CPU cores.
 Thankfully, upgrading can be done with the click of a button with only about 2-3 minutes downtime.
 The storage size is irrelevant for Enketo.
 When you upgrade you will have the (default) option to only upgrade RAM and CPU, or to upgrade storage size as well.
 It is usually best to choose the first because then you will be able to downgrade again later. **You cannot downgrade to a droplet with less storage than you currently have.** This allows you to easily try out different server sizes with little risk and little downtime.
 And because DigitalOcean bills per hour, the cost of trying out a different size is minimal too.
 3. Select a region that is closest to the geographical center of where your users are located.
 4. Select the _Ubuntu 14.04 x64_ image.
 5. Click on the SSH key(s) that may be used to access the server.
 6. Click _Create Droplet_ and wait until this is finished.

 **Test**: In your [list of droplets](https://cloud.digitalocean.com/droplets?refcode=9e43ccb8961a) you will now see an IP address that was assigned to your server (e.g. 107.170.165.182).
-You should now be able to login to this server as "root".
+You should now be able to login to this server as _root_.

 **OS X and Linux users**, try this out in the terminal with **your assigned IP address** as follows: